React Native

 Production

-Additionally, an epoch timestamp will be attached as a query parameter as demonstrated below:
+Additionally, an epoch timestamp is attached as a query parameter.
+For example:

 www.trustly.one/step/oauth/login/{transactionId}?ts=1519211809934